Munger, Tolles & Olson is committed to pipeline programs at many stages of education that will improve diversity in the legal profession.

-We are proud partners with For People of Color Inc. in conducting an annual workshop devoted to empowering people of color who desire to enter the legal profession.
-At the workshop held each spring, our lawyers share their insights into the law school application process, as well as their own experiences as law school students.
-Past student participants at FPOC workshops have subsequently attended some of the nation’s best law schools and become associates at major law firms.
+For People of Color, Inc. (FPOC): Misty M. Sanford is a founder and treasurer of FPOC, a nonprofit dedicated to empowering students of color to attend law school and become attorneys.
+Munger Tolles has partnered with FPOC to conduct law school admissions workshops, where MTO lawyers have shared their insights into the law school application process, as well as their own experiences as law school students.
+Student participants at FPOC workshops have subsequently attended some of the nation’s best law schools and become associates at major law firms.